Carl Gustaf Emil Mannerheim: Journey to Asia

 He followed the Great Wall of China, and investigated a mysterious tribe known as Yugurs.
 From Lanzhou, the provincial capital, Mannerheim headed south into Tibetan territory and visited the lamasery of Labrang, where he was stoned by xenophobic monks.
 Mannerheim arrived in Beijing in July 1908, returning to Saint Petersburg via Japan and the Trans-Siberian Express.
 His report gave a detailed account of Chinese modernization, covering education, military reforms, colonization of ethnic borderlands, mining and industry, railway construction, the influence of Japan, and opium smoking.
 He also discussed the possibility of a Russian invasion of Xinjiang, and Xinjiang's possible role as a bargaining chip in a putative future war with China.
 His trip through Asia left him with a lifelong love of Asian art, which he thereafter collected.

 From Beijing, Mannerheim travelled to Japan and from there to Vladivostok, from where he returned to Saint Petersburg along the Trans-Siberian Railway.
 After returning to Russia in 1909, Mannerheim presented results of the expedition to Emperor Nicholas II.
 Mannerheim had originally planned to spend twenty minutes with the emperor, but the meeting lasted about an hour longer than that.
+Although the emperor thanked Mannerheim for the report, he failed to take advantage of its potential; Russia's attention had already begun to turn from China and Japan to Europe, where the atmosphere was beginning to tense on the eve of World War I.

 There are many artifacts still on display in the museum.
 After that, Mannerheim was appointed to command the 13th Vladimir Uhlan Regiment in the Congress Kingdom of Poland.
 The following year, he was promoted to major general and was posted as the commander of the Life Guard Uhlan Regiment of His Imperial Majesty in Warsaw.
 Mannerheim recorded his journey to Asia in two books: A visit to the Sarö and Shera Yögurs and A journey through Asia.
 The latter book was originally published in Russian but has since been translated to numerous other languages and has attracted a great deal of professional attention.

 Next Mannerheim became part of the Imperial entourage and was appointed to command a cavalry brigade.